 With the unparalleled growth in technology in recent decades, cyber-interferences have become both more frequent and more global, turning cyberspace into the new warfare zone of the 21st century.
 Today almost every State and individual largely depends on computers, networks and the internet.
 These substantial organizations store huge amounts of data and rely on QNAP data recovery experts to recover files lost to cyber-interferences or other influences.
 This makes all of them targets and stakeholders in this intangible war.
-Cyber interferences that are aimed at the private sector, such as espionage or fraud, are governed by national legislation.
+Unfortunately, this means that businesses and individuals have to constantly be investing in new ways to keep their networks safe and secure.
+One way of doing this is by contacting IT professionals, like those at Sphere IT, to see if they can check your business security.
+If the business isn’t secure, they can suggest methods to improve security.
+This can help businesses to stay safe.
+However, cyber interferences that are aimed at the private sector, such as espionage or fraud, are governed by national legislation.
 Cyber-interferences that target States or are initiated by States, on the other hand, are governed by international law in general and the jus ad bellum in particular.
-The question arises – to what extent can cyber-interferences constitute a use of force under Art 2(4) of the United Nations Charter?
+The question arises to what extent can cyber-interferences constitute a use of force under Art 2(4) of the United Nations Charter?

 The UN Charter does not define the use of force outside of Article 2(4).
-The ICJ has expressed that the term covers “any use of force, regardless of the weapons employed.”
-Traditionally, the term ‘use of force’ has been recognised as applying only to military interferences and armed violence.
-The plain meaning of the words of the Charter supports this interpretation, as the preamble outlines the goal that “armed force [should] not be used save in the common interest” and Article 51 refers to self-defence against “armed interferences.”
-Additionally, the travaux préparatoires of the UN Charter show that the San Francisco Conference rejected a proposal that would have included economic sanctions in the scope of Article 2(4).
+The ICJ has expressed that the term covers any use of force, regardless of the weapons employed.
+Traditionally, the term use of force has been recognised as applying only to military interferences and armed violence.
+The plain meaning of the words of the Charter supports this interpretation, as the preamble outlines the goal that armed force [should] not be used save in the common interest and Article 51 refers to self-defence against armed interferences.
+Additionally, the travaux prparatoires of the UN Charter show that the San Francisco Conference rejected a proposal that would have included economic sanctions in the scope of Article 2(4).
 The ICJ in US v.
 Nicaragua further reflected this consensus when it held that financing armed rebels did not constitute a use of force, implying that other economic measures that were less related to armed force would also not constitute a use of force.
-Furthermore, during the proceedings leading to the adoption of the Friendly Relations Declaration of 1970 the question arose of whether force included “all forms of pressure, including those of a political or economic character, which have the effect of threatening the territorial integrity or political independence of any State.”
+Furthermore, during the proceedings leading to the adoption of the Friendly Relations Declaration of 1970 the question arose of whether force included all forms of pressure, including those of a political or economic character, which have the effect of threatening the territorial integrity or political independence of any State.
 This was not considered to be the case, which indicates that a use of force must be physical in nature.
 The 2007 cyberattacks on Estonia were not considered to constitute a use of force for the purposes of 2(4) of the UN Charter, as the attack did not cause any physical damage.

 The use of non-kinetic weapons, such as biological or chemical weapons, against a State would undoubtedly be treated by the Victim State as a use of force.
 Therefore, it is the foreseeable effects that determine whether an interference qualifies as a use of force, and not the nature of the means employed.
 The consequence-based approach has received wide support, as it captures both qualitative and quantitative factors.
 A cyber-interference that is reasonably likely to cause damage equivalent to the consequences produced by the use of a kinetic weapon would be considered as a use of armed force.
 Thus, any cyber-interference that is used to cause an impairment of life or destruction to property would fall under the purview of Article 2(4) of the UN Charter.